b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

+### BHANDARKAR, D.; *et al.* ###

+* Bhandarkar, D.R.; Barua, B.M. & Law, B.C. (eds.)
+(1939).
+'Indian Culture: Journal of the Indian Research Institute', Vol. V \[5], Nos.
+1-4, July, 1938 - April, 1939.
+Calcutta, West Bengal, India: The Indian Research Institute (Satis Chandra Seal).
+Source:  https://archive.org/details/in.ernet.dli.2015.33097 (accessed: Wednesday, August 27, 2025) Source: https://archive.org/details/in.ernet.dli.2015.277329 (accessed: Wednesday, August 27, 2025)

+**Purport:**<br>
+This has many valuable articles in it for our purposes, which points to the potential value of others in the series.

 ### BHATIA, V. ###

 * Bhatia, Varuni (auth.)
 (2020).
 'The Afterlife of an Avatar in Modern Times' (pp. 17 - 32) in Sardella, Ferdinando & Wong, Lucian (eds.)
 (2020). *The Legacy of Vaishnavism in Colonial Bengal*.
 Milton Park, Oxon, Engand, U.K: Routledge (an imprint of the Taylor & Francis Group).
 ISBN 9781138561793 (hbk).